zia01/point-of-sale/README.md

 # point-of-sale
-I will create a full point of sale website for my brother shop.
+I will create a full point of sale website for my brother shop Author - Hammad & Zia